JustApp55/Project1/README.md

 If the guess number is  equal to the random number, the player will receive this response; "Yay!
 Correct.
 You Smartie Pants!"

+ Technologies Used for Number Guesser
+    HTML5
+    CSS3
+    Javascript

 How to Install Number Guesser locally;
-Fork and clone this repository to your machine
-Change into the new directory
+    Fork and clone this repository to your machine Change into the new directory